Night Driver (video game): Ports

 Atari released a port for the Atari VCS (later renamed to the Atari 2600) in 1980.
 It was programmed by Rob Fulop, who added color, displaying the player vehicle, additional vehicles the player must avoid, and showing houses and trees along the sides of the road.
-The paddle controller steers the vehicle; holding the button accerlates.
+The paddle controller steers the vehicle; holding the button accelerates.
 It is not possible to shift gears in this version.
 There are eight variations, some of which are timed and the player tries to score as much as they can in 90 seconds.

 Commodore published a version for the Commodore 64 in 1982.

 Reception

 In Japan, it was the tenth highest-grossing arcade video game of 1976.

 In the United States, according to Play Meter magazine, Night Driver was the sixth highest-earning arcade video game of 1977.
 According to RePlay magazine, it was the seventh highest-earning arcade video game of 1977.
 Play Meter later listed it as the ninth highest-grossing arcade game of 1978, and the eleventh highest arcade video game of 1979.